markuskuehnle/bias-fairness-mvp/README.md

 1. **Frontend Display:**
    - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
    - Should the `XAI: Top 3 Features` be shown **only** for recommended candidates?
+   - Should a start / introduction page be shown to the user?

 2. **Feature Visibility:**
    - Should features like `Sex`, `Age`, or `RaceDesc_*` be included in the `Top 3 Features` displayed to the user?